Battle of the Milvian Bridge: Events of the battle

 Constantine reached Rome at the end of October 312 approaching along the Via Flaminia.
-He camped at the location of Malborghetto near Prima Porta, where remains of a Constantinian monument, the Arch of Malborghetto, in honour of the occasion are still extant.
+He camped at the location of Malborghetto near Prima Porta, where remains of a Constantinian monument, the Arch of Malborghetto, which was built in honour of the occasion, are still extant.

 It was expected that Maxentius would remain within Rome and endure a siege; he had successfully employed this strategy twice before, during the invasions of Severus and Galerius.
 Indeed, Maxentius had organised the stockpiling of large amounts of food in the city in preparation for such an event.
 Surprisingly, he decided otherwise, choosing to meet Constantine in open battle.
-Ancient sources commenting on these events attribute this decision either to divine intervention (e.g. Lactantius, Eusebius) or superstition (e.g. Zosimus).
+Ancient sources commenting on these events attribute this decision either to divine intervention (Lactantius and Eusebius, both of whom were Christians) or superstition (Zosimus, who was a pagan).
 They also note that the day of the battle was the same as the day of his accession (28 October), which was generally thought to be a good omen.
 Additionally, Maxentius is reported to have consulted the oracular Sibylline Books, which stated that "on October 28 an enemy of the Romans would perish".
 Maxentius interpreted this prophecy as being favourable to himself.
 Lactantius also reports that the populace supported Constantine with acclamations during circus games.
 Maxentius chose to make his stand in front of the Milvian Bridge, a stone bridge that carries the Via Flaminia road across the Tiber River into Rome (the bridge stands today at the same site, somewhat remodelled, named in Italian Ponte Milvio or sometimes Ponte Molle, "soft bridge").
 Holding it was essential if Maxentius was to keep his rival out of Rome, where the Senate would surely favour whoever held the city.
 As Maxentius had probably partially destroyed the bridge during his preparations for a siege, he had a wooden or pontoon bridge constructed to get his army across the river.
 The sources vary as to the nature of the bridge central to the events of the battle.
 Zosimus mentions it, vaguely, as being constructed in two parts connected by iron fastenings, while others indicate that it was a pontoon bridge; sources are also unclear as to whether the bridge was deliberately constructed as a collapsible trap for Constantine's forces or not.